MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 == Description ==

-Genesis Super Customizer adds options to customize colors, create a fixed header that shrinks on scroll, upload logos, and much more, all through the native Wordpress Customizer interface.
+Genesis Super Customizer adds options to customize colors, create a fixed header that shrinks on scroll, upload logos, edit footer credits, and much more, all through the native Wordpress Customizer interface.
-It's the easiest way to customize the design of the Genesis theme or your custom child theme.
-Please note this plugin requires the Genesis theme to be activated.
+It's the easiest way to customize the design of the Genesis theme or your custom Genesis child theme.

+There's over 100 options to customize and tinker with, but you can easily change the look and feel of your Genesis theme with just a few options.

+You can import and export your design templates.
+Use them as starter templates to speed up your design process.

 More information can be found at [http://supercustomizer.com](http://supercustomizer.com "Genesis Super Customizer").

+Please note this plugin requires the Genesis theme (a premium WordPress theme) to be activated.

 == Installation ==